mekanism/Mekanism/README.md

 fix industrialTrubine can input Water or some liquid with another mod's pipe(now only accept water) fix EnergyMatrix use IC2 cable(EnergyNetBug) connecting valve as a loop to fully charge the Matrix(now IC2Cable can't connect the MatrixValve which in "Input Mode")

+#### maggi373
+fix for bin dupe bug, removed the ability to stack bins, quick solution but it works